lydivetteroldan/plain-and-simpl/README.md

 #### User Stories
 - As _a new user_, I want to be able to sign up for an account with my credentials so that I can sign in.
-- As _a signed up user_, I want to see a message confirming that my account was created successfully so that I can sign in.
+- As _a signed up user_, I want to see a message confirming that my account was created successfully so that I can sign in with my credentials.
 - As _a user_, I want to sign in with my account credentials at any time so that I can create, update or delete my posts.
 - As _a signed in user_, I want to see a confirmation showing that I’m signed in.
 - As _a signed in user_, I want to be able to sign out of my account at any time.